 Garden Rescue is one of BBC1's flagship gardening shows pulling in millions of viewers each afternoon.
 As one of the lead presenters and designers on the show, I'm going to show you how the show works behind the scenes.
 Giving all the gossip on how the gardens are designed, built and what really goes on!
 Come join me, Lee Burkhill as I show you how this incredible show works.

-Ever wondered how Garden Rescue is filmed and how long it takes?
+Have you ever wondered how Garden Rescue is filmed and how long it takes?
 If so, then this guide is for you.
-As a presenter on Garden Rescue for nearly five years, I will explain how the show works, how the contributors are chosen, how long the build takes, how we design the sets, plant selection, and filming the show.
-I'll then show you how you can apply to be on the show yourself!
+As a presenter on Garden Rescue for nearly 5 years, I will explain how the show works, how the contributors are chosen, how long the build takes, how we design the sets, plant selection, and how we film the show.
+I’ll then show you how you can apply to be on the show yourself!

-Grab a brew, and let's peak behind the curtain on the BBC's popular gardening show, Garden Rescue!
+Grab a brew, and let’s peek behind the curtain on the BBC’s popular gardening show, Garden Rescue!

-Garden Rescue, the BBC's most popular garden makeover show, is quite a complex show in terms of logistics.
-The show has many moving parts, from finding the contributors to designing and then building the gardens and revealing them.
-Let's look at the steps behind the scenes of Garden Rescue.
+Garden Rescue, the BBC’s most popular garden makeover show, is quite a complex show in terms of logistics.
+The show has many moving parts, from finding the contributors to designing and building the gardens, and then revealing them.
+Let’s look at the steps behind the scenes of Garden Rescue.

 1. Applying for Garden Rescue